leo-terrier/Dealfinder/README.md

-# Deal Finder
+#  Project 1 : Deal Finder (EN)

 This App was made as a web developer portefolio project, to practice React, CSS, HTML, CRUD operations, API, and databases (final codecademy project, Full Stack Career Path).

 **Objective**: Building a simple app to browse the FR national record of real estate deals and get market insights about any location in France.

 ## Tech Stack

 **Client:** React, MUI, google-map-react,

 **Server:** Node, Express, Passport, Node-postgres, Redis

 ## Features
 The first step is to enter a valid location (number, street and zipcode), then clicking Find Deals.

 This will retreive up to 100 deals, within 300 meters around the given address.

 It's also possible to add more filters to narrow down the search : surface (min, max), price (min, max), specific street withing the perimeter around the given address